Culver’s double-double helps WVU beat Rhode Island 86-81

 “I thought Derek was really good.”
 Huggins said.
 “I thought Derek came off the bench with more energy than anybody we had.”

-Fatts Russell scored 20 of his season-high 32 points in the first half for the Rams (5-3).
+Fatts Russell scored 20 of his season-high 32 points in the second half for the Rams (5-3).
 Cyril Langevine added 14 points and Tyrese Martin scored 10.

 “He just embodies Rhode Island basketball and the culture we try to establish here.”
 Cox said.